 The Birth of Ludowici Roof Tile

-Occured in Alfred, New York, with the organization of the Celadon Terra Cotta Co.
+Beginning in Alfred, New York with the organization of the Celadon Terra Cotta Co.

 Ludowici Roof Tile opens Manufacturing facility in Chicago, Illinois

 Celadon Terra Cotta purchases Imperial Brick Plant in New Lexington, Ohio

 After the acquisition, the plant is converted into the largest clay roof tile plant in the United States.

 Celadon Terra Cotta opens second manufacturing facility in Johnstown, Georgia.